tohagan/cli-config/README.md

 ### Design:

+  - Although usable in libaries, the API is primarily designed for command line interfaces installed globally.
   - Add comments in your `defaults.config` file so the user can understand how to configure their local copy.
-  - A local .config file will initially replace all the options in the `default.config` file it was copied from.
+  - If the `clone` option is set, a local <appname>.config file is created that will initially replace all the options in the `default.config` file it was copied from.
 We still perform a merge with it since a future upgrade of your app may add new attributes that will need to be defaulted via the new `default.config` file.
-  - The API is primarily designed for command line interfaces installed globally.

 ## API